 Probate Technicians work in a variety of legal teams and settings recognised in the private client industry, including Licensed Conveyancing or Solicitors’ practices.
-They may also work as sole practitioners.

 Probate Technicians deal with a broad range of other professional persons including; accountancy, banking, tax, trust and charitable professionals in the course of administering an estate.

 No previous knowledge or experience is needed.
-Straight from school or college, the Level 4 Diploma is a great starting place for anyone wishing to pursue a career in law.
+Straight from school or college, the Level 4 Diploma in Probate Law and Practice is a great starting place for anyone wishing to pursue a career in law.
 The Level 4 Diploma is also a perfect stepping stone for anyone considering a career change and looking to improve their prospects of finding a job in law.
 If you already hold academic legal qualifications such as a Law Degree, take a look at our exemptions guide as you may qualify for some exemption.

 The national recognised diplomas can be studied through an approved training provider by classroom based learning, distance learning or on an apprenticeship scheme.
 Typically, approved training providers offer an all-inclusive fee for each Diploma.
 Fees for the Level 4 Diploma are around £3500 – £4000.
 This compares favourably to other degree and professional qualification routes.
 View our approved training providers here.

-CLC Legal Technician Register applicants must have successfully achieved:
+CLC Legal Technicians must have successfully achieved:

 Before you can apply to become a Probate Technician and be listed on our Technician Register, you will need to complete 6 months of work experience and finding the work experience may be easier than you think.
 The scope of employment is actually very broad and even includes working in banks and building societies as well as law firms.
 You can get company names and contact details via the CLC firms search facility or our take a look at our recently qualified CLC Lawyer stories.